-Materials: Single screen video projection 15'40".
-Edition two of seven (Original format HDV)
+Materials: Single screen video projection (original format HDV).
+Edition two of seven

 Courtesy: Lucy + Jorge Orta

-The film depicts the artists fascinating expedition to the Antarctic peninsula in February-March 2007, when they installed the Antarctic Village under the most extreme conditions and aided by scientists stationed at the Marambio Antarctic Base.
+The film depicts the artists incredible expedition to the Antarctic peninsula in Spring 2007, where they installed the Antarctic Village under the most extreme conditions, aided by scientists stationed at the Marambio Antarctic Base.

 The Antarctic Village is an ephemeral encampment that references the plight of those struggling to transverse borders and to gain the freedom of movement necessary to escape conflict or natural disasters.
 The village is composed of Dome Dwellings, hand-made tents assembled with sections of flags from countries around the world, along with extensions of clothes and gloves symbolising the multiplicity and diversity of people.
-The flags and fragments of clothes are silkscreen printed with motifs referencing the UN Declaration for Human Rights and an article the artists propose to amend: Art.
-13.3
+The flags and fragments of clothes are silkscreen printed with a proposed ammendement [Art.
+13:3] to the UN Declaration for Human Rights.